GJSayers/hobo-hatch-b2b/README.md

 *  [GitHub](https://github.com/) is used to file the repository and record the version control.
 *  [GitPod](https://gitpod.io) was used for development and version control.
 *  [Heroku](https://www.heroku.com) is the cloud-based platform used to deploy the project.
 *  [Google DevTools](https://developer.chrome.com/docs/devtools/) Has been used without the project to test, evaluate, edit and assess the project.

-### Testing Tools

 *  [W3C Validator](https://validator.w3.org/) To test the vlidity of the HTML code
 *  [W3C Jigsaw](https://jigsaw.w3.org/css-validator/) To test the validity of the CSS code
 *  [JShint](https://jshint.com/)  To test the validity of the JS code
 *  [PEP8 Online](http://pep8online.com/) To test the validity of the JS code

 ## Deployment